John Manson: Amateur career

 Manson played for Hillfoots, Dundee HSFP, Stirling County, and West of Scotland FC at amateur level.

 Manson, while with the Dundee side, was one of the original Tillicoultry Trogs who brought the hard edge to Dundee HSFP's pack in the club's heyday in the early nineties.
 Alongside front row companion Danny Herrington, Manson made sure one of Scotland's future heroes, Prop Tom Smith had a tough fight to see 1st XV action with the club.
 Manson was part of the historic unbeaten NZ tour of 1992, the first ever by a British club side.

 Professional career

 When Scottish rugby turned its district sides professional in 1996, Manson first of all played for Caledonia Reds.
 When the Reds district was taken over by Glasgow, Manson then played for the Glasgow side.

-Manson played for Glasgow Warriors, then as Glasgow Caledonians, in friendly matches of the 1998-99 season.
+Manson played for Glasgow Warriors, then as Glasgow Caledonians, in friendly matches of the 1998–99 season.
 He played against Richmond, Māori All Blacks and Fiji.

 Manson has also played against some notable touring teams including the ACT Brumbies.

 International career

 Manson was capped seven times for Scotland A and represented Scotland for Select and Development XV's against the touring All Blacks and Springboks in 1993 and 1994 respectively.
 He earned his only full Scotland cap 1995 as a replacement against England at Twickenham.
-Manson went on to tour South Africa with the 1995 World Cup Squad where he was a replacement in Scotlands record 89–0 win over the Ivory Coast.
+Manson went on to tour South Africa with the 1995 World Cup Squad where he was an unused replacement in Scotland's record 89–0 win over the Ivory Coast.